-Leave of Absence During Term Time
+Holidays During Term Time

 The governors of Brampton Village Primary School recognise that parents' circumstances vary enormously.
 However, the school is required to ensure that children miss school only if it is absolutely unavoidable since absence during term time interrupts the continuity of teaching and learning and may disrupt the educational progress of individual children.